Hector De La Torre: Member of the California State Assembly

 De La Torre served as Chair of the Accountability and Administrative Review Committee, responsible for overseeing the implementation of state programs and identifying potential savings.
 In addition, he served on the following standing committees: Budget, Health, Housing and Community Development, Budget Subcommittee #1 on Health and Human Services and Budget Subcommittee #4 on State Administration.

-Run for Congress
+Runs for Congress

 In 2002, De La Torre ran for the House of Representatives to represent California's 39th Congressional District.
 He came in second in a six-person Democratic primary, losing to Linda Sánchez by a 29-33 margin.

+In late 2025, De La Torre announced another run for the House of Representatives, this time in the 41st congressional district, which shifted from the Inland Empire and the outskirts of the Coachella Valley to southeast Los Angeles County following the passage of Proposition 50.

 Campaign for State Insurance Commissioner

 In 2010, De La Torre ran for California Insurance Commissioner, a position vacated by Republican Steve Poizner, who ran unsuccessfully for governor.
 He ran on a platform of increasing access to health care and ensuring that patients get the best care from insurance companies.
 He was endorsed by the California Nurses Association, the CA Professional Firefighters, the California Medical Association, and the California League of Conservation Voters.
 De La Torre lost in the Democratic primaries on June 8, 2010 to Dave Jones.